opensearch-project/documentation-website/_benchmark/user-guide/running-workloads.md

 {% include copy.html %}

-Results from the test appear in the directory set by `--output-path` option in `workloads.json`.
+Results from the test appear in the directory set by the `--output-path` option set in the `execute-test` command.

 ### Test mode